xmhbbovru/multilingual-multimerge/python/README.md

 ../common/runtests.py ./mmerge.py >testdata.txt
 Rscript ../common/commonanalyze.R >Rout.txt

+testdata.txt and the second two lines in Rout.txt will contain data such as that in timing.txt.
+The graphs in pdf files will show the relation of actual data to fitted formulas.

 or to use unittest or nose (1.1.2 installed) as selected by code in testmmerge.py, but not produce testdata.txt,